balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 will match all paths that *start* with **/user/foo**.

+> **Note:** When using a route with a wildcard, such as `'/*'`, be aware that this will also match requests to static assets (i.e. `/js/dependencies/sails.io.js`) and override them.
+To prevent this, consider using the `skipAssets` option [described below](http://beta.sailsjs.org/#/documentation/concepts/Routes/RouteTargetSyntax.html?q=route-target-options).

 You can capture the parts of the address that are matched by wildcards into named parameters by using the `:paramName` wildcard syntax instead of the `*`:

 ```